 2. Multi-locus nuclear phylogeography

-The ML phylogenetic analysis of the concatenation of the nine nuclear exons yielded a much less resolved topology compared to that of the mtDNA data (Figure S5).
+The ML phylogenetic analysis of the concatenation of the nine nuclear markers yielded a much less resolved topology compared to that of the mtDNA data (Figure S5).
 While the monophyly of the IM clade is strongly supported (aLRT = 99), most of the mitochondrial lineages are mixed and do not form reciprocally monophyletic groups.
-However, the following mitochondrial lineages are also supported as monophyletic in the nuclear phylogeny: Mara (aLRT = 97); S-Bou (aLRT = 81); and a clade composed of M-Bou and N-Atl (aLRT = 90) within which the former is paraphyletic but later is monophyletic (aLRT = 91).
+However, the following mitochondrial lineages are also supported as monophyletic in the nuclear phylogeny: Mara (aLRT = 97); S-Bou (aLRT = 81); and a clade composed of M-Bou and N-Atl (aLRT = 90) within which the former is paraphyletic but the latter is monophyletic (aLRT = 91).
 Finally, a clade comprising all N-Rif and S-Rif samples to the exclusion of one from the contact zone with Mid-Atl1 is relatively well supported (aLRT = 75), but also includes one sample from Mid-Atl1.

-Multiple Correspondence Analyses (MCA) of the genotypes at the nine nuclear exons recovered a phylogeographic structure partially concordant with that of the mitochondrial data (Figure 2).
+Multiple Correspondence Analyses (MCA) of the genotypes at the nine nuclear loci recovered a phylogeographic structure partially concordant with that of the mitochondrial data (Figure 2).
 With this approach, we could identify 10 phylogeographic lineages (from north to south, the names refer to those used for the mitochondrial lineages, see also Table 1): 1) N-Atl; 2) the Rif mountains (Rif, mitochondrial lineages N-Rif & S-Rif; including all three samples from IFRA-N); 3) M-Bou; 4) Blad-Mehd; 5) all the Middle Atlas populations (Mid-Atl, mitochondrial lineages Mid-Atl1 & Mid-Atl2); 6) S-Yah; 7) S-Bou; 8) Mara; 9) the coastal locality of Ouled-Ghanem (O-Gha, grouped within the S-Atl lineage in the mitochondrial data); and 10) S-Atl (to the exception of O-Gha).
-Overall, these groups are mostly overlapping with the mitochondrial lineages, but less straightforward to delimit due to the weak phylogenetic resolution of the nuclear markers.
+Overall, these groups are mostly overlapping with the mitochondrial lineages, but are less straightforward to delimit due to the weak phylogenetic resolution of the nuclear markers.
 The locality O-Gha appears as an exception, being clustered with the other southern Atlantic populations in the mitochondrial data but quite divergent in the nuclear data (Figure 2C).
 Interestingly, S-Yah appears here closely related to Mid-Atl populations, from which it could be distinguished only at the finer scale (Figure 2E), contrasting with its high mitochondrial divergence.